tejas-mn/Sorto-Viz/README.md

 # Sorting Visualizer

-Vusualize Bubble Sort, Selection Sort, Merge Sort and Quick Sort.
+Visualise Bubble Sort, Selection Sort, Merge Sort and Quick Sort.

 ## Available Scripts

 In the project directory, you can run: